ably/docs/examples/chat-typing-indicator/page.md

 Use the following components to add typing indicators into a chat application:

-* [ChatClientProvider](https://ably.com/docs/chat/setup?lang=react#instantiate): initializes and manages a shared chat client instance, passing it down through React context to enable real-time chat functionality across the application.
+* [`ChatClientProvider`](https://ably.com/docs/chat/setup?lang=react#instantiate): initializes and manages a shared chat client instance, passing it down through React context to enable realtime chat functionality across the application.
-* [ChatRoomProvider](https://ably.com/docs/chat/rooms?lang=react#create): manages the state and functionality of a specific chat room, providing access to messages, participants, and real-time interactions within that room via React context.
+* [`ChatRoomProvider`](https://ably.com/docs/chat/rooms?lang=react#create): manages the state and functionality of a specific chat room, providing access to messages, participants, and realtime interactions within that room via React context.
-* [useRoom()](https://ably.com/docs/chat/rooms?lang=react#create) hook: a hook to manage the state and interaction for a chat “room”, allowing users to join, send messages, listen for messages, and use the other chat functions such as typing indicators.
+* [`useRoom()`](https://ably.com/docs/chat/rooms?lang=react#create) hook: a hook to manage the state and interaction for a chat “room”, allowing users to join, send messages, listen for messages, and use the other chat functions such as typing indicators.
-* [useTyping()](https://ably.com/docs/chat/rooms/typing?lang=react#subscribe) hook: a hook to manage and track the typing status of users within a chat room.
+* [`useTyping()`](https://ably.com/docs/chat/rooms/typing?lang=react#subscribe) hook: a hook to manage and track the typing status of users within a chat room.

 Find out more about [typing indicators](https://ably.com/docs/chat/rooms/typing).